1989 Tiananmen Square protests and massacre: United Nations report

 In 2008, the UN Committee Against Torture expressed concern over the lack of investigations into the reports of people "killed, arrested or disappeared on or following the 4 June 1989 Beijing suppression."
 It stated that the Chinese government had also failed to inform relatives of those individuals' fate, despite relatives' numerous requests.
 Meanwhile, those responsible for the use of excessive force had not "faced any sanction, administrative or criminal."
 The Committee recommended that the Chinese government should take all of those steps, plus "offer apologies and reparation as appropriate and prosecute those found responsible for excessive use of force, torture and other ill-treatment."

 In December 2009, the Chinese government responded to the committee's recommendations by saying that the government had closed the case concerning the "political turmoil in the spring and summer of 1989".
 It also stated that the "practice of the past 20 years has made it clear that the timely and decisive measures taken by the Chinese Government at the time were necessary and correct".
-It said that the labeling of the "incident as 'the Democracy Movement is a "distortion in the nature of the incident".
+It said that the labelling of the "incident as 'the Democracy Movement is a "distortion in the nature of the incident".
 According to the Chinese government, such observations were "inconsistent with the Committee's responsibilities".